Vennelakanti (writer)

-Vennelakanti Rajeswara Prasad (30 November 1957 – 5 January 2021) was an Indian lyricist and writer known for his work in Telugu cinema.
+Vennelakanti Rajeswara Prasad (30 November 1957 – 5 January 2021), known mononymously by his surname Vennelakanti, was an Indian lyricist and writer known for his work in Telugu cinema.
 He wrote over 2000 film songs, and was awarded Andhra Pradesh State Nandi Award for Best Lyricist in 2000.

 Career

 Vennelakanti was inclined towards Harikathas, and began writing from a young age.
 Initially, he worked as a banker and wrote his first film song for Krishnam Raju-starrer Sriramachandrudu.

 He was also known for his works as dubbing script writer and contributing lyrics for Tamil films, dubbed into Telugu language.

+Personal life

+His son, Shashank Vennelakanti, is a dialogue writer.
+Another son, Rakendu Mouli, is a lyricist and actor who works in Telugu cinema.